-SC and Ors v SSWP EWCA Civ 615
+SC and Ors v SSWP UKSC 2019/0135

 On 6 April 2017, new rules came into force limiting the child element of child tax credit (CTC) and universal credit (UC) awards to two children.
 This limit only applies to a third or subsequent child born on or after 6 April 2017.
-There are a limited number of exceptions to this 2 child limit meaning that it does not apply to a third or subsequent child in the following circumstances: multiple births, adoption from local authority care, kinship care and children likely to have been conceived as a result of rape or a coercive or controlling relationship.
+There are a limited number of exceptions to the 2 child limit meaning that it does not apply to a third or subsequent child in the following circumstances: multiple births, adoption from local authority care, kinship care and children likely to have been conceived as a result of rape or a coercive or controlling relationship.

 The legal challenge has been brought by two lone mothers and their children.
 Both mothers already had more than one child born before 6 April 2017 and gave birth to an 'additional' child after that date.
 One of the mothers has a range of health issues, including epilepsy, the medication for which prevents her using the pill and she has had adverse reactions to using the coil.
 She left school with no qualifications and previous jobs have all been low paid e.g. cleaning public toilets.
 She is currently on income support and child tax credits.
 Her youngest child was not planned.
 The second mother had been in a physically and emotionally abusive relationship with the father of her four eldest children.
 She eventually managed to leave that relationship and was beginning to get herself and her children back on their feet emotionally and financially when she fell pregnant despite being on the pill.
 She is self-employed and in receipt of child and working tax credits.
 While neither of the mothers planned to get pregnant again, having found out they were, neither was prepared to undergo an abortion for moral reasons.